-Sierra High School provides a safe and effective learning environment for all students.
-We attribute our success to our comprehensive and well-articulated student-discipline policies that are agreed upon annually and enforced by all staff members.
-The school safety plan was last reviewed and updated in January 2021 with input from staff and community members.
+Sierra Junior High School provides a safe and effective learning environment for all students.
+This is due to the establishment and support of well-articulated student behavior expectations that all students learn at the start of the school year.
+Further, the staff and administration have developed student-behavior policies that are agreed on annually and enforced by all staff members.
+The school safety plan is reviewed and updated annually with input from staff, community members and local law-enforcement agencies.
+The plan was last reviewed, updated and discussed with staff in January 2021.

 The school safety plan contains key elements for disaster preparedness.
-This includes action plans developed through Hour Zero trainings for fire, lockdown, bomb threat and earthquake.
-The plan is posted in every classroom, making evacuation routes and action plans available to all students, parents, and regular and substitute teachers.
-The school conducts monthly safety drills.
-During the 2018-19 school year, Sierra High School coordinated disaster and lockdown drills with all sites in the district and periodically included local law enforcement agencies.
+This includes action plans developed by Hour Zero training for fire, lockdown, bomb threat and earthquake.
+The plan is posted in every classroom, making evacuation routes and action plans available to all students, parents, regular and substitute teachers, as well as any visitors on campus.
+The school conducts at least one safety drill a month.
+Parents and community members are encouraged to contact the school office if they have any specific questions about the school safety plan or if they would like a copy for their own review.